The CMCRC Board

-The CMCRC Board (as at 1 July 2015) comprises a mix of seven independent, private sector and university representatives.
-The majority of directors comprising the Board are independent of research providers, no more than three represent university participants and the Chairman is independent.
+As at 1 January, 2018, the CMCRC Board comprises a mix of seven independent, private sector and university representatives.
+Six positions are currently filled.
+The majority of Board Members are independent of research providers, no more than one can represent university participants and the Chairman is independent.

 Dr David Skellern AO, Chairman

-David joined the Board of National ICT Australia in 2003 and became its Chief Executive Officer (CEO) in 2005.
+Dr Skellern joined the Board of National ICT Australia in 2003 and became its Chief Executive Officer in 2005.

 Dr Andreas Furche, Deputy Chairman

-Andreas has been involved in the development of financial technology start-up companies for 20 years, in Australia, the USA, and Europe.
+Dr Furche has been involved in the development of financial technology start-up companies for 20 years in Australia, the US and Europe.
 As CEO of SMARTS, the globally leading market surveillance company, he led the development of the business, which was grown out of CMCRC and acquired by NASDAQOMX in 2010.
 He developed CMCRC's original commercialisation strategy in 2003, and was involved in the development of a number of other start-up businesses within CMCRC.
-This includes CMC-IS, Australia's leading provider of fraud and error detection in health insurance claims, of which Andreas is now Chairman.
+This includes CMC-IS, Australia's leading provider of fraud and error detection in health insurance claims, of which Dr Furche is now Chairman.

 Professor Christine Bennett AO

-Professor Christine Bennett was awarded an Officer of the Order of Australia (AO) in the Australia Day 2014 Honours List.
-The Award recognises Professor Bennett’s distinguished service to medicine and health care leadership, as a clinician,researcher and educator, particularly in the fields of child and family health, and social policy.
+Prof. Bennett was made an Officer of the Order of Australia (AO) in the Australia Day 2014 Honours List.
+The award recognises her distinguished service to medicine and healthcare leadership, as a clinician,researcher and educator, particularly in the fields of child and family health and social policy.

 Dr Rob Lang

-Rob is the CTO of OpenMarkets, a digital trading platform that provides retail investors, traders, advisers, robo-advisers, brokers and financial intermediaries with a suite of innovative brokerage services for trading on the Australian securities markets.
-Previously he was CEO of Auggd, a market leading startup in AR/VR products and services.
+Dr Lang is Chief Technology Officer of OpenMarkets, a digital trading platform that provides retail investors, traders, advisers, robo-advisers, brokers and financial intermediaries with a suite of innovative brokerage services for trading on the Australian securities markets.
+Previous to this, he was Chief Executive Officer of Auggd, a market-leading start-up in AR/VR products and services.

-From 2007-2013, Rob led the technology and software development for all SMARTS products as CTO, including managing the technology transition to Nasdaq when SMARTS was acquired in 2010.
-From 2013 through 2016, Rob lead the SMARTS and TradeGuard businesses inside Nasdaq and was GM of the Nasdaq Australia office.
-Prior to 2007, Rob spent 10 years in various technology management roles mostly in Silicon Valley, California, producing hardware products in the computer graphics and image processing industry, most notably for Silicon Graphics and Nvidia.
+From 2007-2013, Dr Lang led the technology and software development for all SMARTS products, including managing the technology transition to Nasdaq when SMARTS was acquired in 2010.
+From 2013 through 2016, he led the SMARTS and TradeGuard businesses inside Nasdaq and was General Manager of the Nasdaq Australia office.
+Prior to 2007, Dr Lang spent 10 years in various technology management roles, mostly in Silicon Valley, California, producing hardware products in the computer graphics and image processing industry, most notably for Silicon Graphics and Nvidia.

-Rob received a PhD in Computer Engineering from Newcastle University in Australia in 1996 and he is an independent Board member of the Capital Markets Cooperative Research Centre (CMCRC).
+Dr Lang received a PhD in Computer Engineering from Newcastle University in Australia in 1996.

 Emeritus Professor Mary O'Kane AC

-Mary is NSW Chief Scientist and Scientific Engineer and is Executive Chairman of Mary O’Kane & Associates Pty Ltd, a Sydney-based company that advises governments, universities and the private sector on innovation, research, education and development.
+Professor O'Kane is NSW Chief Scientist and Scientific Engineer, as well as Executive Chairman of Mary O’Kane & Associates Pty Ltd, a Sydney-based company that advises governments, universities and the private sector on innovation, research, education and development.

-Mary was Vice-Chancellor of the University of Adelaide from 1996-2001 and has served on many boards and committees in the public and private sectors, nationally and internationally.
+Prof. O'Kane was Vice-Chancellor of the University of Adelaide from 1996-2001 and has served on many boards and committees in the public and private sectors, both nationally and internationally.